Aluma/your-weather-app/README.md

 # your-weather-app

 This is a simple JavaScript ES6+ weather app that takes a city name and returns the current weather for that city by using the openweathermap API.
-I have consciously chosen to make this app as minimal.
+I have consciously chosen to make this app minimal.
 There are no libraries, frameworks, tests, task runners, build tools, etc.

 Tech used: